OtherGabriel/flappy-bird-game/README.md

 The configuration base it is present in fb-main.js.
 Was used jquery for start new songs, animations, the game gravity and the game logic.

+## For start application

+> Using Nginx

+Need to add a new server in your nginx.conf:

+server {
+  listen      80;
+  server_name your-ip-address;
+  root your-flappybird-path;
+}